PrismLibrary/Prism-Documentation/docs/wpf/getting-started.md

 ## Install the Nuget Packages

-A brand new WPF application has been created in Visual Studio.
+Create a brand new WPF application in Visual Studio.
 Next up is to install the appropriate nuget packages.
 At this point, a choice needs to be made, and that is which container to use for managing dependencies.
 For the purposes of this documentation, Unity will be the container of choice.
 See the list below of what is available.

 | Package | Container | Version |
 |---------|-----------|---------|